Spudley/plg_user_notifyactivation/README.md

 * Subject Text - this is the text that will be used for the for the subject text on the user notes.

+There is also a second configuration tab, for emails.
+This tab has three toggle switches that allow you to set the plugin to send emails to the user when their account is activated by the administrator, either by the administator creating the account manually, activating the account via an email link, or directly in the admin panel.

+Note: You should only enable these switches if your system does not already send emails to notify the user of account activation in these three cases.
+Depending on your Joomla config and other plugins, you may not need all of these switches enabled.

+The email that is sent to users in response to these three events uses the same text as Joomla's built-in account activation notification.
+This text is taken from the standard language translation files provided with Joomla.
+If you wish to override it, the relevant translation IDs are:

+* COM_USERS_EMAIL_ACTIVATED_BY_ADMIN_ACTIVATION_SUBJECT for the email subject line.
+* COM_USERS_EMAIL_ACTIVATED_BY_ADMIN_ACTIVATION_BODY for the email body text.

 Limitations
 ----------------
 The plugin is obviously only going to be useful if your Joomla site requires user accounts to be activated.
 If you set the site to not require account activation, the plugin will still function but will produce erroneous user notes.

+The feature to send an activation email to the user is only available for activation events that are triggered by the admin.
+In addition, some of these events may trigger an email to the user already, depending on your site config.
+It is also possible that future Joomla updates or other plugins may add similar functionality which could also result in emails being sent twice.
+It is up to the site administrator to ensure that your site is configured to only send one email for each event.

 Motivation
 ----------------
 This plugin was written from scratch after attempting to resolve a user query over account activation.
 The account had been activated but the user claimed not to have done so himself and none of the site admins had done it either.
 We were unable to answer the question.
 Having the functionality in this plugin would have helped to resolve this.

 To Do
 -----